BalusupaatiGanesh/Applied-Data-Science-1/README.md

 # Applied-Data-Science-1
-about the applied data science
+ this project id about the applied data science 1